 This proves optimism in expectation since,

-It is worthwhile mentioning that in the worst-case analysis of an algorithm, $\Param$ is a deterministic constant, and as such, \cref{eq:prob-optimism-def} and \cref{eq:strong-prob-optimism-def} are equivalent.
-The stronger condition \cref{eq:strong-prob-optimism-def}, nevertheless, may not hold when $\Param$ is drawn from a prior distribution.
-An example of this situation is the Bayesian analysis of TS in which \cref{eq:exp-optimism-def} and \cref{eq:prob-optimism-def} hold simultaneously, although \cref{eq:strong-prob-optimism-def} fails to hold. \end{rem} Now, we are ready to state our result on ROFUL satisfying the linear expansion assumption. \begin{lem}[ROFUL satisfies linear expansion] If \cref{as:diversity-condition} holds and worth functions of ROFUL are optimistic in probability (\cref{def:prob-optimism}), then ROFUL satisfies the linear expansion assumption (\cref{as:linear-expansion}) with
+It is worthwhile to mention that in the worst-case analysis of an algorithm, $\Param$ is a deterministic constant and, therefore, \cref{eq:prob-optimism-def} and \cref{eq:strong-prob-optimism-def} are equivalent.
+Nevertheless, the stronger condition \cref{eq:strong-prob-optimism-def} need not hold when $\Param$ is drawn from a prior distribution.
+An example of this situation is the Bayesian analysis of TS in which \cref{eq:exp-optimism-def} and \cref{eq:prob-optimism-def} hold simultaneously, although \cref{eq:strong-prob-optimism-def} fails to hold. \end{rem} Now, we are ready to state our result that ROFUL satisfies the linear expansion assumption if its worth functions are optimistic in probability. \begin{lem}[ROFUL satisfies linear expansion] If the diversity condition (\cref{as:diversity-condition}) holds and the worth functions of ROFUL are optimistic in probability (\cref{def:prob-optimism}), then ROFUL satisfies the linear expansion condition (\cref{as:linear-expansion}) with

 where